eyeswideopen/LeapScratch/readme.md

 There are some different implementations located in src directory:

-- **scratching** module contains a simple scratch implementation without any additional features start it by navigating to src/scratching and then start the MainController file: <pre><code>python MainController.py</pre></code>
+- **scratching** module contains a simple scratch implementation without any additional features.
+Code is located in **src/scratching**.

-- **complete** module contains a scratch implementation including additional features like volume and crossfade gesture detection start it by navigating to src/complete and then start the MainController file: <pre><code>python MainController.py</pre></code>
+- **complete** module contains a scratch implementation including additional features like volume and crossfade gesture detection.
+Code is located in **src/complete**.

-- **gui** module contains a seperate audio, scratch and leap controller implementations, adjusted to a conceptual gui realisation start it by navigating to src/gui and then start the MainController file: <pre><code>python MainController.py</pre></code>
+- **gui** module contains a seperate audio, scratch and leap controller implementations, adjusted to a conceptual gui realisation.
+Code is located in **src/gui**.

+start the particular modul by navigating to respective directory and start the MainController file: <pre><code>python MainController.py</pre></code>

 You can select own audio files for the base and scratch streams by editing the "config" file in root project directory.
 Files must be located in "input" directory!